Meeting the needs of health and social care

 We can trace our origins back to April 1991 when the Liverpool School of Nursing and Midwifery amalgamated with Liverpool Polytechnic, laying the foundations for today’s School of Nursing and Allied Health.
 Many years later, the nursing, midwifery and allied health professions face a raft of new challenges at a critical moment in NHS history.
 We're committed to working in partnership with health and social care organisations to provide solutions that meet the needs of the evolving health and social care agenda.

-The School of Nursing and Allied Health was shortlisted for the Student Nursing Times Educator of the Year award (pre-registration), which shows that our students see us as one of the top 12 in the UK for the provision of nursing education.
+The School of Nursing and Allied Health have been shortlisted for the Student Nurse of the Year for Children and Nurse Education Provider of the Year (pre-registration) for the third year running, which shows that our students see us as one of the top 12 in the UK for the provision of nursing education.

 Explore the School